-For families approved to move to a new unit within the PHA's jurisdiction, the PHA will perform a new annual reexamination in accordance with the policies set forth in Chapter 11 of this plan.
+For families approved to move to a new unit within the FCHA's jurisdiction, the FCHA will not perform a new annual reexamination unless it has been 12 months since their last income review.

-For families moving into or families approved to move out of the PHA's jurisdiction under portability, the PHA will follow the policies set forth in Part II of this chapter.
+For families moving into or families approved to move out of the FCHA's jurisdiction under portability, the FCHA will follow the policies set forth in Part II of this chapter.